ICISF Certificates of Attendance at ICISF Regional Trainings, Online Courses, & the World Congress

 All ICISF Certificates of Attendance are distributed electronically after the completion of each course to all participants whose attendance has been verified by required check in at the ICISF Registration Desk before the start of your course each day.
 After completing a course evaluation, ICISF Certificates of Attendance will be sent to the participant electronically via email.
 Please note that attendance certificates including CEUs will only be awarded for days that attendance can be verified.

-In cooperation with UMBC, all ICISF Regional Conference participants will be awarded general Continuing Education Units (CEUs) from UMBC on their attendance certificate following verification of attendance.
+In cooperation with University of Maryland Baltimore County (UMBC) Training Centers, all ICISF Regional Training participants will be awarded general Continuing Education Units (CEUs) from UMBC Training Centers on their Certificates of Attendance.
 This service is offered at no additional charge to participants.
-These CEUs are awarded in a ratio of one Continuing Education Unit for every 10 Contact Hours (refer to course descriptions for Contact Hours & UMBC CEUs).
+These CEUs are awarded in a ratio of one Continuing Education Unit for every 10 Contact Hours (refer to Course Descriptions page for Contact Hours & UMBC Training Centers CEUs).
 It is the responsibility of the participant to determine if his or her licensing board will accept these CEUs.